packet-loss-gaming/Skree/README.md

 To build the project you should use the command ````gradle build````.

-### Open Boss

-Skree depends on an internal Skelril library 'Open Boss', Open Boss is currently not available in any maven remote repository so you must build and install it manually.
-You can find instructions on how to do this by reading the [Open Boss](https://github.com/Skelril/Open-Boss) project's [README](https://github.com/Skelril/Open-Boss/blob/sponge/README.md).

-### Game Chatter Server

-Skree depends on an external library 'GameChatterServer-Sponge', GameChatterServer-Sponge is currently not available in any maven remote repository so you must build and install it manually.
-You can find instructions on how to do this by reading the [Game Chatter Server](https://github.com/DarkArc/GameChatterServer) project's [README](https://github.com/DarkArc/GameChatterServer/blob/master/README.md).

 ## Database / jOOQ Schema Generation

 The jOOQ Schema is generated via the gradle task ````codegen````.
 This task should only be run if you have a mariadb server setup locally running the proper database configuration.